The Ph.D. Program

 Completion of the Ph.D. requires a minimum of four years of full-time study of which at least one year is devoted to research.
 The rules of the Graduate School provide that the Ph.D. must be completed within seven years from the date of initial enrollment.
 The typical number of years for completion is five.

-We do not currently offer a terminal Master’s degree program for incoming students.
 The following information is for doctoral students currently in the program who either: (i) wish to obtain a Master’s degree during their progress towards their Ph.D.; or (ii) have decided to end their pursuit of a Ph.D. and wish to obtain a Master’s degree.

 Students have two options for completion of the Master's degree: